Tax Year

 Short Tax YearLess than 12 monthsNew businesses, Changed periodsVaries

-Choosing a Tax Year
+Real-World Example: Choosing a Fiscal Year

 Most individuals must use a calendar year because they do not keep books and records required for a fiscal year.
 Businesses, however, often have a choice when they file their first tax return.
 1. Natural Business Year: Companies often choose a fiscal year that ends after their busiest season.
 A ski resort might end its year in May or June.
 2. Flow-Through Entities: Partnerships and S-Corporations are generally required to use the same tax year as their owners (usually calendar year) to prevent tax deferral strategies.
 3. Changing the Year: Once adopted, you generally need IRS approval (Form 1128) to change your tax year, and you must have a valid business reason.